Deputy: 2 officers had chance to shoot Uvalde school gunman

 UVALDE, Texas (AP) — Two Uvalde city police officers passed up a fleeting chance to shoot a gunman outside Robb Elementary School before he went on to kill 21 people inside the school, a senior sheriff’s deputy told The New York Times.

 That would mean a second missed opportunity for officers to stop Salvador Ramos before the May 24 rampage inside the school that killed 19 children and two teachers.
-Officials said that a school district police drove past Ramos without seeing him in the school parking lot.
+Officials previously said that another officer, with the school district’s police, had driven past Ramos without seeing him in the school parking lot.

 The officers’ chance of stopping Ramos passed quickly, perhaps in seconds, Rios said.